"We just happen to be priests with dental training..."

 Since then, a team of dedicated volunteer dentists, hygienists, and assistants have seen patients weekly, providing screenings and tooth extractions.
 It became obvious that the community’s demand for affordable urgent dental care outweighed the team’s capacity.
 That’s where Dr. John Wallace stepped in.

-Starting last year, Dr. Wallace and his team have opened the doors of their dental practice quarterly for a Watermark Urgent Care satellite clinic.
+In 2018, Dr. Wallace and his team at Dallas Oral Surgery Associates opened the doors of their dental practice quarterly for a Watermark Health Dental Extraction Satellite Clinic.
 They host dental health professionals, pastoral care team members, and other volunteers to serve people who need tooth extractions or other procedures.
 With their larger facilities, state-of-the-art equipment, trained staff, and a network of oral surgeons, the team can see dozens of patients in one morning, providing much-needed relief for the wait list of those needing extractions.
 For Dr. Wallace and his staff, it’s rewarding to be part of a medical mission in his own community.

 “I’ve traveled around the world providing dental services for people in need,” said Dr. John Wallace.
 “But there also is a big backlog of work here in DFW.
 It’s a gift to use my career skills in service to God’s Kingdom.
 This is about much more than the number of teeth we take care of in a given day.
 It’s about engaging with patients at a vulnerable time and meeting their spiritual needs.”